Desperate Situation for Gaza's 1 Million Children

 “In total, more than 100 people have died from malnutrition during this war, and 80 percent of them are children," Beigbeder continued.
 "These deaths are unconscionable — and could have been prevented.
 The UN-led humanitarian response must be allowed to function fully through unfettered aid access to children in need."

-UNICEF requires $463.8 million to meet urgent humanitarian needs in Gaza and the West Bank, but is only 35 percent funded, leaving a critical funding gap as conditions deteriorate.
+UNICEF's emergency response plan for Gaza and the West Bank faces a critical funding gap as conditions deteriorate.
 Help now.

 HOW TO HELP